FrankMerema/cron-job-executor/README.md

 > It will now boot every time the network connection is established and users are able to login.
 >
 > If you want to stop or restart the service it's the same as above only change `start` to `stop` or `restart`
+>
+> To see the logs of the service (and check if its up and running correctly) you can run the command:\
+> `sudo journalctl -u weather`

 #### NPM Run start